DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 After being processed in the pipelines, each log goes through the full list of Standard Attributes.
 For each entry of the Standard Attribute table, if the current log has an attribute matching the remapping list the following is done:

-* The first attribute that matches the provided list is remapped and the value is overriden by the new one if already existing
+* The first attribute that matches the provided list is remapped and the value is overridden by the new one if already existing
-* Enforce the type of the remapped attribute
+* Enforce the type of the remapped attribute (if not possible, the attribute is skipped and the next matching one of the list is used)
 * The original attribute is kept in the log

 **Important Note**: By default, the type of an existing Standard Attribute is unchanged if the remapping list is empty.
 Add the Standard Attribute to its own remapping list to enforce its type.